Skip to main content

 dotnet add package Npgsql

-(Skip this step if you already have a database created with an init file for example.)
+Skip this step if you already have a database created (for example with a Docker initialization file).

 psql -h localhost -U postgres